thebrandonlucas/blu-3/src/lib/md/blog/blog-revamped.md

 ### What Now?

-My primary reason for building this site to document everything I do that I think might be of use to someone else (or my future self).
-I want something that I built myself and which I have full control over, whose format I have the freedom to modify or restructure at any time (which I couldn't do in my previous methods.
+My primary reason for building this site is to document everything I do that I think might be of use to someone else (or my future self).
+I want something that I built myself and which I have full control over, whose format I have the freedom to modify or restructure at any time (which I couldn't do in my previous methods).
 I want something that allows me to publish articles, blogs, daily journals, quotes I find interesting, projects I'm working on, what have you, in as frictionless a manner as possible while still retaining maximum expressive possibilities.
 Which, in essence, means I have to build things myself, and that there will be a high up-front cost to doing so.

 So be it!